KimoKF9/Airdrops_DGB_bot/README.md

 # Airdrops_DGB_bot
-- This bot records user data and stores it in the database.
+- This bot records user data and stores it in the database..
 - It also monitors user messages..
 - - <img width=250 src="bot.png" />